furmada/MathMat/paper/paper.md

 computationally complex, as long as that increased complexity produces knowledge about the matrix that can be reused later.

-An illustrative example of the [MathMat]{.smallcaps} philosophy is the `eigenvalues` method:
+An illustrative example of the MathMat philosophy is the `eigenvalues` method:

 ```python